ecoservR/EcoservR/index.md

 ---

 ## Welcome
 EcoservR is a tool for mapping natural capital assets and ecosystem services.
 It is a re-write of [Ecoserv-GIS](https://www.nature.scot/snh-research-report-954-ecoserv-gis-v33-toolkit-mapping-ecosystem-services-gb-scale) and is currently being developed and tested at [Liverpool John Moores University](https://www.ljmu.ac.uk/) in collaboration with [Natural Capital Solutions](http://www.naturalcapitalsolutions.co.uk/), [Forest Research](forestresearch.gov.uk/), and the [Cheshire Wildlife Trust](https://www.cheshirewildlifetrust.org.uk/).
-The work is supported by [Defra](https://www.gov.uk/government/organisations/department-for-environment-food-rural-affairs) and Natural Capital Working in the Liverpool City Region.
+The work is supported by [Defra](https://www.gov.uk/government/organisations/department-for-environment-food-rural-affairs) and the Natural Capital Working Group in the Liverpool City Region.

 ### Jump to...